mlillas/Python-IP-camera/README.md

 # One Time Setup:
 - Install latest Python version if you don't have it
+- Create a directory named 'images' in the same directory as all the script files.
 - Run 'requirements.bat'
 - Edit login details in 'config.py'
 - Edit videoCapture url/rtsp inside 'capture.py' (Must be in the right format for your specific IP camera)